 A place for protected relaxation in a variety of manners.

-Leisurely( meeting and banquet or ceremonies with friends).
+Leisurely( meeting and banquets or ceremonies with friends).

 |Dowlat abad Garden, Yazd|

-- Persian garden is an allegory of paradise.
+- The Persian garden is an allegory of paradise.

 - The presence and role of the garden in desert areas.